Adaminius/wheel_of_creation_tools/README.md

 https://wheelofcreation.net

-I am developing a supplement for 5th Edition Dungeons & Dragons, *the Wheel of Creation*.
+*The Wheel of Creation* is my upcoming supplement for the 5th Edition of the world's most popular roleplaying game, using the Open Gaming License (see OpenGameLicense.txt).
-This project provides is intended to provide tools with a web interface to make the lives of gamemasters running my supplement easier.
+This project provides is intended to provide tools with a web interface to make the lives of gamemasters running the Wheel of Creation easier.

 ## Monster Generator